 What is Data Protection Officer’s role?

-Data Protection Officer should cooperate with other organizational units that are involved in processing personal data, like Marketing, HR or Legal.
+Data Protection Officer should cooperate with organizational units involved in processing personal data, like Marketing, HR, or Legal.

-A data protection office is a busy place with an extensive set of responsibilities.
-Article 39 of the GDPR outlines the DPOs’ core activities, tasks, and responsibilities:
+A data protection office is a busy place with an extensive set of responsibilities, and Article 39 of the GDPR outlines the DPOs’ core activities, tasks, and responsibilities:

 Qualifications of Data Protection Officer

-When appointing a DPO, qualifications that you will want to take into account will be candidates’ expert knowledge, professional qualities and ability to perform the role of a DPO.
+When appointing a DPO, you will want to consider expert knowledge, professional qualities, and the candidate’s ability to perform the role of a DPO.

-We can expect the EU will create standards and certifications that will provide training, programs, and exams that will provide appropriate expertise level to perform the role of a DPO.
+We can expect the EU will create standards and certifications that will provide training, programs, and exams that will create appropriate expertise levels to perform the role of a DPO.

 The GDPR states that the favorable qualities of a DPO would be expert knowledge of data protection law and practices and the ability to fulfill his tasks.

-The DPO should not bear all responsibility for the compliance process.
-Therefore, there should be a division of responsibilities between DPO and other organizational units.
-If not, the DPO will face the impossible challenge of overseeing all companies’ processes.
+There should also be a division of responsibilities between DPO and other organizational units.
+If not, the DPO will face the impossible challenge of overseeing all business processes.

 DPOs’ place in the organization

-DPO should be an integral part of your organizational structure and report directly to the highest management level, with access to the company’s data processing activities to truly ensure compliance, propagate data protection measures and perform assigned duties independently.
+DPO should be an integral part of your organization and report directly to the highest management level, with access to the data processing activities to truly ensure compliance, propagate data protection measures, and perform assigned duties independently.

-✅ The controller and the processor are obligated to ensure that the DPO is involved, properly and in a timely manner, in all issues which relate to the protection of personal data.
+- Organizations are obligated to ensure that the DPO is involved, properly and on time, in all issues related to personal data protection.

-✅ The controller and processor will support the DPO in performing tasks by providing resources, access to personal data and processing operations, and to maintain his or her expert knowledge.
+- Organizations should support the DPO in performing tasks by providing resources, access to personal data and processing operations, and maintaining expert knowledge.

-✅ Data subjects may contact the data protection officer with regard to all issues related to processing of their personal data and to the exercise of their rights under Regulation.
+- Data subjects may contact DPO about all issues related to processing of their personal data and the exercise of their rights under the GDPR.